Radopeev/web-2025/README.md

    - There is no need to change the default configuration if you do not need to.

+3. Copy the entire project into `xampp/htdocs` folder.

 4. Run the `sql_script.txt` to initialize the databases in the `http://localhost/phpmyadmin/` (and `sql_data.txt` for initial data).

    - Configure `config/database.php` files if needed (if you changed the default settings of XAMPP).